Home » Drilling Calculations » ECD In Drilling | What is, How To Calculate & Control

 Breaking Circulation

-• If the gel strengths are producing high pressures to break circulation then try starting rotation first however beware of disturbing unstable cuttings beds which may fall down on top of the BHA.
+• If the gel strengths produce high pressures to break circulation, try starting rotation first; however, beware of disturbing unstable cuttings beds, which may fall on top of the BHA.

 Pumping pills

-• Emphasis should be on cleaning the hole with the designed mud system, by maintaining high flow rates and optimizing the rheology, and not leaving cuttings behind.
+• Emphasis should be on cleaning the hole with the designed mud system by maintaining high flow rates, optimizing the rheology, and not leaving cuttings behind.

-• Pills can pick up significant amounts of cuttings which can dramatically increase the Drilling ECD.
+• Pills can pick up significant cuttings, dramatically increasing the Drilling ECD.

 Backreaming

-• Avoid back reaming by cleaning the hole sufficiently prior to tripping.
+• Avoid backreaming by cleaning the hole sufficiently before tripping.

 Casing and Liners

-• For all types of casing & Casing liner Swab and surge can be significant, the inertia in the mud system caused by cooling and gelling exacerbate the situation.
-Returns only start after joint run.
+• Swab and surge can be significant for all types of casing and Casing liners.
+The inertia in the mud system caused by cooling and gelling exacerbates the situation.
+Returns only start after the joint run.

 Cuttings